pranav-gopalkrishna/pranav-gopalkrishna.github.io/docs/README.md

 ## Introduction
 I am Prani Gopu, a.k.a.
 Pranav Gopalkrishna.
 I am avid programmer, reader and writer, having done a number of projects (research-based and/or application-based) and writings, which range from fiction to poetry to technical essays.
 Apart from this, I have also composed music (and may do so again in the future), and I occasionally post videos (videos about anything I like, touching areas such as music, Minecraft timelapses, project presentations and essays read aloud).

-This website contains a comprehensive collection of my links and writings.
+This website contains a comprehensive collection of my links and more personal writings.
 Note that this website also contains the works of others (e.g. quotes, passages, poems, artworks, etc.) that I wanted to collect in one place – of course, I shall give due credit and not infringe on any copyright.
 For convenience, I have divided the content of this website into categories on multiple levels.
-Lastly, for a more visually appealing showcase of some of my writing, I have created [another website](https://pranav-gopalkrishna.wordpress.com/) using WordPress (which I find easier to make pretty, and where commenting is possible).
+Lastly, for a more visually appealing showcase of some of my writing, I have created [another website](https://pranigopu.wordpress.com/) using WordPress (which I find easier to make pretty, and where commenting is possible).

 ## My Broader Web of Works
 - [LinkedIn Profile](https://www.linkedin.com/in/pranav-gopalkrishna) <br> _I am indeed a professional_